-Table 4 - Option 4: A combination of an Online Survey & Focus groups - key components
+Table e 4 - Option 4: A combination of an Online Survey & Focus groups - key components 1.
+Online Survey as in Table 2 and Focus groups as in Table 3 2

-- 1. Online Survey as in Table 2 and Focus groups as in Table 3 - 2.
-Summary of online survey: - 3.
-Undertaken by inviting participation from those on comprehensive Council contact/ratepayer lists who have not removed their details from the public rating information database, with emphasis on gaining wide coverage of the area, large-scale engagement - 4.
+2. Summary of online survey:

+- 3. Undertaken by inviting participation from those on comprehensive Council contact/ ratepayer lists who have not removed their details from the public rating information database, with emphasis on gaining wide coverage of the area, largescale engagement - 4.
 Both open-ended questions and indicator questions about aspects of the plan already identified (e.g. using rating scale questions) - 5.
 Summary of focus groups: - 6.
 5 groups, each with 5-8 people, independently selected and recruited to provide broad cross-section of residents throughout SWDC - 7.
 Facilitated by Ree Anderson, co-facilitated by Phoenix Research: this team to combine in-depth knowledge of thinking about the plan so far, with added objectivity and neutrality: both with extensive experience in this type of research - 8.
 Groups typically 2 hours duration, notes taken, summary reporting of key recommendations

-- Combines the breadth, coverage, sample size and statistical results, with the more in-depth insights and findings that the focus groups will provide - By inviting and encouraging widespread participation, the online survey gives a wide cross-section of people living in SWDC the opportunity to have their say about the plan, in a quick, easy and engaging way - The in-depth insights from the focus groups will complement the findings of the survey, e.g. by providing explanations for why some aspects of the plan are well received and others less so - Use of independent professional research recruitment services further
+Advantages Disadvantages • Combines the breadth, coverage, • The online survey has proved to be sample size and statistical results, with only viable among people on the the more in-depth insights and findings Council ratepayer/contact list.
+It has that the focus groups will provide proved very challenging (if not • By inviting and encouraging widespread impossible, within reasonable cost participation, the online survey gives a bounds) to identify an online method wide cross-section of people living in that could systematically engage a SWDC the opportunity to have their say good cross-section of others, e.g. those about the plan, in a quick, easy and who are residents but not also engaging way ratepayers • The in-depth insights from the focus • Some uncertainties about the numbers groups will complement the findings of we will succeed in encouraging to the survey, e.g. by providing participate in the online survey, explanations for why some aspects of although experience indicates we the plan are well received and others should get ample numbers less so Relatively intensive use of consultant Use of independent professional resources research recruitment services further adds to the contribution the focus groups will make By undertaking these two components of a research programme, the reporting on them will be able to integrate the findings, or at least cross-reference findings, providing a fuller understanding than could be obtained from using either method on its own Costs: \$40,000 - \$45,000 + GST